Le Divorce: Plot

 Roxy and Isabel's family arrive from the United States to support the sisters, and to also discuss the divorce proceedings and the ownership of the La Tour painting.
 Things are further complicated when Edgar's wife, Amélie, discovers the affair through Suzanne.
 Following a brunch with both families, Suzanne and Amélie privately inform Isabel's mother about the affair; she later confronts Isabel with this information.

 During an outing, Magda and Charles-Henri tease Tellman with their new relationship.
 Later, they are both murdered by Tellman in a crime of passion, with Charles-Henri's body being found in Roxy's apartment complex.
 Roxy and Bertram come upon the scene and the stress causes her to go into labor.
 Tellman then follows Isabel and her family on an outing to the Eiffel Tower, where he corners them and pulls a gun, demanding an opportunity to explain to Roxy why he killed her husband.
 After some persuasion, the distraught Tellman releases the gun to Isabel, who puts it into the Kelly bag and throws it off the Eiffel Tower.

-Edgar, persuaded by his socially conscious family's concern, and tiring of his young lover, casually ends his affair with Isabel over lunch, with the gift of a Hermes scarf.
+Edgar, persuaded by his socially-conscious family's concern, and tiring of his young lover, casually ends his affair with Isabel over lunch, with the gift of a Hermes scarf.
 Afterwards, Isabel begins a real relationship with Yves.
 After Roxy's baby is born, she marries Bertram.
 The family attends an art auction where the La Tour painting sells to The Getty for 4.5 million Euros.
 Because its ownership is no longer disputed due to Charles-Henri's death, the money goes to the Walker family, who then go on to establish the "Fondation Sainte Ursule" (The Saint Ursula Foundation).

 Cast

+Production

+The film was originally developed by Interscope Communications, a predecessor to Radar Pictures in 1997 under a deal with BallPark Productions.
+Kate Hudson and Naomi Watts were signed up in 2002.